Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 -->

-If a dictionary is miscategorized you will have to edit `bilingual-dict-regex` or `utility-dict-regex` at the top of the template code.
+If a dictionary is miscategorized, you will have to edit `bilingual-dict-regex` or `utility-dict-regex` at the top of the template code.
 Monolingual dictionaries are considered to be dictionaries that aren't either